rokmohar/alexa-assistant/readme.md

 16. Click "Save" and then "Next".
 17. You will now be on the "Configuration" page.
 18. Select "AWS Lambda ARN (Amazon Resource Name)" for the skill Endpoint Type.
-19. Then pick the most appropriate geographical region (either US or EU as appropriate) and paste the ARN you copied in step 13 from the AWS Lambda setup.
+19. Then pick the most appropriate geographical region (either US or EU as appropriate) and paste the ARN you copied earlier from the AWS Lambda setup.
-20. Select Yes for Account Linking
+20. Select "Yes" for Account Linking

 At this point we will pause the setup of the skill and setup the google API.
 Copy the two Redirect URLs lower down the page you are currently on (one will start with https://layla.amazon.com/api/skill/link the other https://pitangui.amazon.com/api/skill/link).
 We will need these during the setup of the Google API.